Asus ZenBook Flip UX560UQ review

 Keyboard and trackpad

-ne of the benefits of having such a large footprint is that the ZenBook Flip can pack in a full-size keyboard and a large trackpad.
+One of the benefits of the Asus ZenBook Flip's large footprint is that it can pack in a full-size keyboard and a large trackpad.
 The keyboard has a full complement of function keys, and even a number pad.
 The all-in-one trackpad is also larger than average, with a nice, smooth finish and multi-touch gesture support.

 Despite all the space that it has to play with, however, the keyboard still feels a little cramped.
-There's virtually no separation between the numpad and the rest of the keyboard, which led to frequent mis-types.
+There's virtually no separation between the number pad and the rest of the keyboard, which led to frequent mistypes.

-The travel distance also isn't as deep as it could have been, and the feedback from keystrokes felt mushy and poorly-defined, on top of the flexing issue.
-Asus could have fit a larger trackpad onto the ZenBook Flip, too - although this is nitpicking somewhat.
+The travel distance also isn't as deep as it could have been, especially considering the heft of this laptop, and the feedback from keystrokes felt mushy and poorly-defined, on top of the flexing issue.
+Asus could have easily squeezed a larger trackpad onto the ZenBook Flip, too - although this is nitpicking somewhat.

 With that having been said, however, it's a perfectly serviceable keyboard and trackpad combo.
 We've definitely seen worse, and it's not going to be much of a disappointment - especially at this price point.